uetsymphonique/NumericalMethod_PageRank/discussion/experimental_results_en.md

 + Effective for medium-sized graphs requiring fast convergence and not suitable for very large graphs.

 ### Gauss-Seidel
-+ Worst performance among all methods, included mainly to diversify the computational experiments, not suitable for practical applications.
-+ Slow convergence rate, unable to achieve desired accuracy or requiring many iterations to reach acceptable accuracy.
-+ Memory usage increases quadratically (O(n²)) due to storing the entire matrix.
-+ Limited to very small graphs (< 5,000 nodes) due to high memory requirements.
+Gauss-Seidel shows significant performance improvement when using optimal omega values.
+Tests with small graphs (7,500 and 15,000 nodes) show that omega=1.2 typically gives the best results, reducing iterations by 30-40% compared to omega=1.0.
+However, as graph size increases, using dynamic omega becomes less efficient due to the increasing computational cost of omega adjustment.
+Execution time increases linearly with graph size, from 0.135s to 1.049s, while iterations increase slowly from 32 to 70.
+Notably, this method uses memory as efficiently as Power Iteration (O(n)) and can handle very large graphs with good performance when using appropriate omega values.
+These results demonstrate that optimal omega selection is a crucial factor in determining Gauss-Seidel's performance.

 ## Conclusion

-The experimental results show that Power Iteration is the most practical choice for computing PageRank on large graphs.
-It combines good convergence properties with excellent scalability and memory efficiency.
-While other methods may offer advantages in specific cases (such as Direct LU for small graphs or GMRES for medium-sized graphs), Power Iteration's ability to handle very large graphs while maintaining good performance makes it the preferred choice for practical applications.
+The experimental results show that Power Iteration and Gauss-Seidel (with optimal omega) are the most practical choices for computing PageRank on large graphs.
+Both methods combine good convergence properties with excellent scalability and memory efficiency.
+Power Iteration stands out with stable performance and ability to handle very large graphs, while Gauss-Seidel shows significant performance improvement when using optimal omega values.

-Algorithm selection should be based on:
-1. Graph size
-2. Available memory
-3. Required accuracy
-4. Time constraints

-For large-scale applications, Power Iteration stands out as the most practical choice due to:
-- Consistent performance
-- Good scaling behavior
-- Memory efficiency
-- Simple implementation
-- Ability to handle very large graphs
-- Excellent accuracy at large scale
-- Sub-linear execution time increase
+Algorithm selection should be based on four main factors: graph size, available memory, required accuracy, and time constraints.
+For large-scale applications, both Power Iteration and Gauss-Seidel demonstrate superior advantages in terms of consistent performance, good scaling behavior, memory efficiency, and high accuracy.
+Particularly, the sub-linear execution time increase of both methods makes them preferred choices for practical applications that need to process large graphs.